akonwi/ard/language-spec.md

 # Stone Language Specification

 Stone is a modern, statically-typed programming language designed for clarity, safety, and expressiveness.
-It combines features from languages like Swift and JavaScript, while introducing its own unique characteristics.
+It combines features from JavaScript, Swift, and Go while introducing its own unique characteristics.

 ## 1. Basic Syntax

 Stone uses a clean, expressive syntax designed for readability and ease of use.
+Note: trying to follow Go's philosophy for readablity left to right, rather than usual Spiraling in C based syntax.

 ### Variables and Constants